n3urovirtual/n3urovirtual/README.md

 :point_right: [**Here**](https://github.com/n3urovirtual/Tap-and-Play) is a tablet serious game I developed using Unity that promotes goal-directed behavior for children with cortical visual impairment.

-:point_right: [**Here**](https://github.com/n3urovirtual/Incise) is a proof of concept application I developed using Unity that combines aiming with cognitive training.
+:point_right: [**Here**](https://github.com/n3urovirtual/Incise) is a proof of concept I developed using Unity that combines aiming with cognitive training.
 <br/><br/>